tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 +++++++++++++++++++++++++++

-As of ns-3.17 or later, NSC must either be downloaded separately from its own repository, or downloading when using the bake build system of
+As of ns-3.17 or later, NSC must either be downloaded separately from its own repository, or downloading when using the `bake build system <http://www.nsnam.org/docs/tutorial/html/getting-started.html#downloading-ns3-using-bake>`_ of
 |ns3|.

-For ns-3.17 or later, when using bake, one must configure NSC as part of an "allinone" configuration, such as:
+For ns-3.17 or later releases, when using bake, one must configure NSC as part of an "allinone" configuration, such as:

 .. sourcecode:: bash